mixxxdj/manual/source/chapters/user_interface.rst

 * **While playing:**

-  * Tapping the Cue button causes the track to instantly jump to the location of the cue point where it pauses the playback.
+  * Tapping the Cue button causes the track to instantly jump to the location of the Cue point where it pauses the playback.

   * Tapping the Play/Pause button pauses the track at the current position.